mandala-dev/strict-state/README.md

 - Simple simulation UI: fireing events, executing actions and proper handling of transitions.
 - Automatic node arrangement.
 - Drag and drop of state machine and layout text.
+- Reading files from the `public` folder and downloading changes.